bhaskarr103/bhaskarogci/README.md

 # Details :
 The project consists of the following main components:

-[] root-page: The landing page of the website, providing an overview and navigation options.
+[] root-page: The landing page of the website, providing an overview and navigation options.<br>
 [] nav-section: The page that offers information about the project and its mission.
 [] gallery-section: Interactive divisions for students.
 [] notes-section: contain my hand-written notes.